wwarthen/RomWBW/Source/Doc/SystemGuide.md

 On systems with RTC devices (that have Non-Volatile RAM), RomWBW supports storing some limited configuration option options inside this RAM.

-Several configuration options are currently supported; these are known as Switches.
+Several configuration options are currently supported; these are referred to as Switches.
+In this case the term Switches refers to "soft" switches stored in NVRAM, not physical panel switches.
 The following switch ID's are defined, and described in sections below.

 | Switch Number | Name         | Description                                   |
 |---------------|--------------|-----------------------------------------------|